pedro-abundio-wang/deep-learning/docs/blogs/datapipeline.md

 One big caveat when shuffling is to make sure that the `buffer_size` argument is big enough.
 The bigger it is, the longer it is going to take to load the data at the beginning.
 However a low buffer size can be disastrous for training.
 Here is a good [answer](https://stackoverflow.com/questions/46444018/meaning-of-buffer-size-in-dataset-map-dataset-prefetch-and-dataset-shuffle/48096625#48096625) on stackoverflow detailing an example of why.

-The best way to avoid this kind of error might be to split the dataset into train / dev / test in advance and already shuffle the data there (see our other [post](/blog/split)).
+The best way to avoid this kind of error might be to split the dataset into train / dev / test in advance and already shuffle the data there.

 In general, it is good to have the shuffling and repeat at the beginning of the pipeline.
 For instance if the input to the dataset is a list of filenames, if we directly shuffle after that the buffer of `tf.data.Dataset.shuffle()` will only contain filenames, which is very light on memory.